 - Bobs Red Mill: Ground Chia Seeds – $10.99 and Hemp Seed Hearts – $10.29

 - Simple Truth: Raw Almonds – $6.99

-- Genova Tuna: This is one of my favorite tuna brands.
-It’s delicious! – $2.99
+- Genova Tuna: This is one of my favorite tuna brands to use in spicy Habanero Tuna Salad.
+It’s delicious! – $2.99.

 Just some miscellaneous stuff to keep in your pantry to whip up dinner in a heartbeat!
 What I found:

 - Thai Kitchen Red & Green Curry Sauces – $3.29

 - Red Boat Whole30 Approved Fish Sauce (Used in my Whole30 Chicken Pad Thai recipe) – $6.99

 - Giovanni’s Anchovy Paste: Great for adding savory flavor! $1.99